Languoid data

 Using this on many languoids can be slow, because the directory tree may be traversed and INI files read multiple times.
 To circumvent this problem, you may use a read-only pyglottolog.Glottolog instance, by passing cache=True at initialization.

-property names: Dict[str, list]
+property names: dict[str, list]

 A dict mapping alternative name providers to list s of alternative names for the languoid by the given provider.

-Return type
+Return type:

-property sources: List[Reference]
+property sources: list[pyglottolog.languoids.models.Reference]

 List of Glottolog references linked to the languoid

-Return type
+Return type:

 pyglottolog.references.Reference